venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/troubleshooting-other-issues.md

 manager: "anneta"
 ---
 # Troubleshooting Other Issues
-Addresses other issues related to [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[HL7_CurrentVersion_FirstRef](../../includes/hl7-currentversion-firstref-md.md)].
+Addresses other issues related to [!INCLUDE [btsCoName](../../includes/btsconame-md.md)] [!INCLUDE [HL7_CurrentVersion_FirstRef](../../includes/hl7-currentversion-firstref-md.md)].

 ## Message rejected by the BTAHL7 engine

 ### Symptom
  Messages are randomly rejected by the message engine.

-**Possible Cause** : According to the HL7 standard, enumeration values for table 0338 contains the "L&I" value.
+<strong>Possible Cause</strong> : According to the HL7 standard, enumeration values for table 0338 contains the "L&I" value.
 Field 6 of the PRA segment may contain this value.
-Since [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] treats the "&" character as a delimiter, the message is rejected.
+Since [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] treats the "&" character as a delimiter, the message is rejected.

 **Resolution** : There are three potential resolutions for this issue: